hotosm/fmtm/docs/about/team.md

   <i>Frontend development advisory role</i>
 </div>

-To see a list of all our contributors and their roles, please see our [Contributors](https://github.com/hotosm/fmtm?tab=readme-ov-file#contributors-) list in the README.md file.
+<p>To see a list of all our contributors and their roles, please see our
+[Contributors](https://github.com/hotosm/fmtm?tab=readme-ov-file#contributors-)
+list in the README.md file.</p>

 </div>
 <!-- markdownlint-restore -->